 Specifying the number of recovery points to retain allows you to perform infinite incremental backups, while maintaining the same retention count.
-For more information, see Merge Job Guidelines (see page 224).
+For more information, see Merge Job Guidelines.

 Note: If your destination does not have sufficient free space, you can consider reducing the number of saved recovery points.